GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 .. _-D:

 **-D**\ *xinc*\ [**+e**\|\ **n**][/\ *yinc*\ [**+e**\|\ **n**]]
-    Only pass grids (or cubes) whose spacings match the given spacing.
+    Only pass data sources whose spacings match the given spacing.
     Optionally append a suffix modifier.
     **Geographical (degrees) coordinates**: Append
     **m** to indicate arc minutes or **s** to indicate arc seconds.
 If one